SenseBrain/JPD-SE/README.md

 The main functions *will break* if you use ```torch<=0.4.1``` but should work just fine otherwise.

-Although, we have only run the tests under this exact setting so we cannot guarantee that everything would work as expected in a different set-up.
+Although, we have only run tests under this exact setting so we cannot guarantee that everything would work as expected in a different set-up.

 # Installation